August 1, 2016

 Per the CBA, external evaluation of a candidate’s materials may be initiated by any party in the process (the candidate, Department Committee, Department Chair, College Committee, Dean, or Provost), may be requested at any point during the review, and must have the approval of the President and the concurrence of the candidate.
 The request must describe the special circumstances which necessitate the external evaluation and the nature of the materials needing evaluation.

-Normally, the external evaluation process will be initiated by the candidate, the Department RTP Committee, and/or the Department Chair in the spring semester prior to the fall semester when the RTP file is due.
-However, in order to meet the deadlines for candidate’s RTP review, requests for external evaluation should be made as early as possible in the review process.
-The campus process is governed by the “EXTERNAL EVALUATION OF RESEARCH, SCHOLARLY, AND CREATIVE ACTIVITIES” (PS 10-10), which is available on the Academic Senate website.
+Normally, the external evaluation process will be initiated by the candidate, the Department RTP Committee, and/or the Department Chair.
+In order to meet the deadlines for a candidate’s RTP review, requests for external evaluation should be made as early as possible in the review process, preferably in the spring semester prior to the fall semester when the RTP file is due.
+The campus process is governed by the “EXTERNAL EVALUATION OF RESEARCH, SCHOLARLY, AND CREATIVE ACTIVITIES” (PS 10-10), which is available on the Academic Senate website (http://www.csulb.edu/divisions/aa/grad_undergrad/senate/).

 Per the new University RTP Policy, candidates for early tenure and/or early promotion are encouraged to participate in the external evaluation process.